andela-ieyo/docify/README.md

     * Search Functionality to sieve through list of documents.

 ### Why the project is useful
-   News_feed provides a free alternative to Google Docs that is personalised for every user.
+   Docify provides a free alternative to Google Docs that is personalised for every user.
 Docify requires no subscription to get started.

 ### Limitations of the project
-    This version of News_Feed have the following limitations:
+    This version of Docify have the following limitations:

     * Upload Feature is not available
     * Documents cannot be shared to users outside the application